 The idea is to treat your virtual spaces the same way a traditional minimalist treats their physical spaces.
-Remove everything that doesn’t bring you some clear form of value.
-Then, when you’re down to just the essentials, give each a proper home.
+First, remove everything that doesn’t bring you some explicit form of value.
+Then, when you’re down to just the essentials, give each a good home.

-Just like with traditional minimalism, this practice is great for mental health and creating a sense of peace and calm.
+Like traditional minimalism, this practice is excellent for mental health and creates a sense of peace and calm.
 It also has some very direct, practical benefits to your day, but we’ll get into all that shortly!

 Getting Started with Digital Minimalism

-So what does it all look like?
-Well, it starts with deleting old applications, shortcuts, files, bookmarks, and photos you no longer care about.
+Digital minimalism starts with deleting old applications, shortcuts, files, bookmarks, and photos that no longer serve you.

 Of what remains, sort everything out.
-Put everything in a place that makes sense to you, make folders, give things clear, easy-to-recognize names.
-Act like you want to be able to find everything easily, because you do!
+Put everything in a place that makes sense to you, create folders, and give things clear, easy-to-recognize names.
+Act like you want to be able to find everything easily because you do!

 And remember, just like with traditional minimalism, essentialism, and others, the end goal isn’t to pare down to nothing.
 The end goal is to pare down to nothing pointless.
 Everything should have a purpose.